8secz-johndpope/libero/Libero/Classes/README.md

 The first class is the User.
 It controls all login and authentication with the server.
 There a number of functions that you cannot perform without a user object because you must be authenticated.
 Most of the actual authentication will be dealt with for you, but there are a couple of things you will need to interact with.

+#### Properties

+- emailVerified: Bool
+	- True if the email has been verified
+- completedSetup: Bool
+	- True if the user has completed setup
+- firstName: String
+	- The first name of the user
+- lastName: String
+	- The last name of the user
+- league: League?
+	- The league the user is in.
+Can be nil if the user hasn’t been placed
+- picture: User.ProfilePic?
+	- The profile picture for the user.
+Use pictureURL to get the picture
+- activeWorkout: Workout?
+	- The active workout if there is one
+- pictureURL: String?
+	- The URL to the image the user has for their profile
+- pastWorkouts: [Workout]?
+	- A list of workouts that have been completed by this user, if loaded
+- achievements: [Achievement]?
+	- A list of achievements the user has completed, if loaded
+- friends: [User]?
+	- A list of users the user has friended, if loaded

 #### Authentication functions:

 ##### login